 WHAT IS THE HISTORY OF CANNABIS IN MICHIGAN?

-In November 2008, Michigan voters approved Proposal 1, also known as the Michigan Compassionate Care Initiative.
-This groundbreaking measure allows qualifying medical cannabis patients with a physician's recommendation to possess up to two and one-half ounces of cannabis.
+In November 2008 Michigan voters approved the Michigan Medical Marijuana Initiative, also known as Proposal 1.
+This groundbreaking measure allows for qualifying medical cannabis patients with a physician's recommendation to possess up to two and one-half ounces of cannabis.
 Patients can receive a physician’s recommendation for treatment of a limited list of qualifying medical conditions.
-The measure allows patients/caregivers to grow up to 12 cannabis plants at home, but does not explicitly allow for dispensaries to operate.
-The passage of Prop 1 made Michigan the 13th state to legalize the medical use of cannabis, and is the first Midwestern state to do so.
+The measure also allows patients/caregivers to grow up to 12 cannabis plants at home, but does not explicitly allow for dispensaries to operate.
+The passage of Proposal 1 made Michigan the 13th state to legalize the use of medical cannabis, and was the first Midwestern state to do so.

-In September 2016, Governor Rick Snyder signed a package of bills that, among other reforms, allowed the operation and regulation of medical cannabis dispensaries and set a taxation rate of 3% on medical cannabis sales.
-This package of bills also explicitly approved the use of non-smokable forms of cannabis such as topicals and edibles.
+In September 2016 Governor Rick Snyder signed a package of bills, which among other reforms, allowed the operation and regulation of medical cannabis dispensaries, and set a taxation rate of 3% on medical cannabis sales.
+This package of bills also explicitly approved the use of non-smokable forms of cannabis, such as topicals and edibles.

 In November 2017, activists pushing for adult-use cannabis legalization submitted 365,000 signatures to put a measure on the 2018 ballot.
-In June 2018, state lawmakers declined the option to pass the measure themselves, sending it to the November ballot.
-In November 2018, Michigan voters approved Proposal 1 making Michigan the tenth state and the first in the Midwest to legalize cannabis for recreational use.
+In June 2018 state lawmakers declined the option to pass the measure, and instead placed it on the November 2018 ballot.
+In November 2018 Michigan voters approved Michigan Regulation and Taxation of Marijuana Act making Michigan the tenth state and the first in the Midwest to legalize cannabis for recreational use.

 DOES MICHIGAN HAVE A HEMP PROGRAM?

-In January 2019, the Michigan Industrial Hemp Research and Development Act, also known as Public Act 641, established a licensing program for persons engaged in the growing, processing and handling of industrial hemp.
-Under this act, anyone who grows industrial hemp or processes, handles, brokers, or markets industrial hemp in Michigan, must obtain a registration or license from the Michigan Department of Agriculture and Rural Development (MRARD).
-Persons who obtain the appropriate registration or license will be able to grow, process, handle, broker, or market industrial hemp in conformance with Michigan law.
+In January 2019 the Michigan Industrial Hemp Research and Development Act, also known as Public Act 641, established a licensing program for persons engaged in the growing, processing, and handling of industrial hemp.
+Under this Act anyone who grows industrial hemp or processes, handles, brokers, or markets industrial hemp in Michigan, must obtain a registration or license from the Michigan Department of Agriculture and Rural Development (MDARD).
+Persons who obtain the appropriate registration, or license will be permitted to grow, process, handle, broker, or market industrial hemp in conformance with Michigan law.
 In order to be in conformance with both state and federal law, participation in an Ag Pilot Program is required.